TileDB-Inc/TileDB-CF-Py/README.md

 The TileDB-CF-Py library is a Python library for supporting the NetCDF data model in the [TileDB storage engine](https://github.com/TileDB-Inc/TileDB).
 TileDB-CF-Py provides readers and writers for viewing and manipulating TileDB arrays and groups using TileDB CF Dataspaces - a special TileDB group that follows the requirements in [tiledb-cf-spec.md](tiledb-cf-spec.md).

+:warning: This library is still under initial development and changes may not be backward compatible.

 ## TileDB Quick Links

   * [Homepage](https://tiledb.com)